Lobisomem: Creation

 Some say that a lobisomem transforms every day in which the moon is in its full phase, others say that the change only occurs on Fridays with such condition.
 Either way, in all versions it transforms at night, usually attacking travelers and animals on the road.

 Etymology

 The name is derived from Latin lupus + homo, respectively lobo ("wolf"), and homem ("man") in Portuguese.

-In some parts of the Amazon the term Cumacanga is used, though it is unclear if this is the female version of lobisomem, or if this is an different but related story.
+In some parts of the Amazon the term Cumacanga is used, though it is unclear if this is the female version of lobisomem, or if this is a different but related story.
 The term cumacanga comes from Acanga ("Head") and cunhã ("Indian Woman"), so it can be interpreted as "Head of a woman."